tenzir/tenzir/rfc/003-remote-pipelines/README.md

 ### Pipeline Management

 In many cases we want to run pipelines remotely, independent of where the client is.
 This begs the challenge: how do we manage pipelines?
-As with all other VAST functions, there could be a client command.
+As with all other Tenzir functions, there could be a client command.

 ```bash